devoyster/FasterTests/README.md

 # FasterTests - parallel unit test runner

-FasterTests is a console unit tests runner which can execute your regular tests in parallel to run them faster.
-And you won't need to change your existing test code for that.
+FasterTests is a console unit tests runner that can execute your regular tests in parallel to run them faster.
+Moreover, you will not need to change your existing test code for that.

 You can [download FasterTests from GitHub](../../releases) or install it from NuGet: